openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 1. Create an RDB store.
    1. Configure the RDB store attributes, including the RDB store name, storage mode, and whether read-only mode is used.
    2. Initialize the table structure and related data in the RDB store.
-   3. Create the RDB store.
+   3. Create an RDB store.

    The sample code is as follows: